EEOB-BioData/BCB546X-Fall2017/Week_09/additional-lesson/README.md

 This is an additional lesson covering basic file input/output in Python.
 For this lesson, we will not use any fancy packages, just the core Python functions.

+Start by pulling the course git repository and changing to the `BCB546X-Fall2017/Week_09/additional-lesson` directory.

 In this directory is a file called `input.txt`.
 This file comprises 5 lines, each with a string of nucleotide data:

 ```